wilsonmar/wilsonmar.github.io/_posts/2016-03-16-markdown-text-for-github-from-html.md

 ## Unordered Lists

-CAUTION: Even though HTML can be written or pasted into markdown (.md) files, HTML must be more correct than HTML read by internet browsers.
+CAUTION: Even though HTML can be written or pasted into markdown (.md) files, HTML must be more correct in Markdown than HTML read by internet browsers.

 * There must be a blank line before `<ul>` or `<ol>`.